tuannvm/gemini-mcp-server/README.md

 - `sandbox` (optional): Enable sandbox mode for safe execution
 - `changeMode` (optional): Enable structured edit mode for code changes

-### `search` - Web Search with Google Grounding
+### `web-search` - Web Search with Google Grounding
 Search the web using Gemini with Google Search grounding for real-time information.

 **Basic Usage:**
 ```
-Use search to find the latest React 19 features
+Use web-search to find the latest React 19 features
 ```

 **Advanced Usage:**
 ```
 # Get raw results without summarization
-Use search with query "kubernetes security best practices 2025" and summarize false
+Use web-search with query "kubernetes security best practices 2025" and summarize false

 # Use specific model
-Use search with query "latest AI news" and model "gemini-3-pro-preview"
+Use web-search with query "latest AI news" and model "gemini-3-pro-preview"
 ```

 **Parameters:**